FL lines: Fares

 For travel between stations in the City of Rome, ticketing is integrated with the Metrebus Rome system.
-A passenger may use the integrated ticket "BIT" from 1,50€ (valid for 100 minutes) or any other type of integrated ticket or Metrebus pass; in addition, Trenitalia sells special "Anello" tickets where one may travel on any Trenitalia train within the City of Rome with a single 1€ ticket (valid for 90 minutes).
+A passenger may use the integrated ticket "BIT" from €1,50 (valid for 100 minutes) or any other type of integrated ticket or Metrebus pass; in addition, Trenitalia sells special "Anello" tickets where one may travel on any Trenitalia train within the City of Rome with a single €1 ticket (valid for 90 minutes).
 The "Anello" and the Metrebus Rome tickets are only valid within Rome, bounded by the stations: Capannelle (FL4 and FL6), Cesano di Roma (FL3), Fiera di Roma (FL1), Lunghezza (FL2), Roma Aurelia (FL5), Settebagni (FL1) and Torricola (FL7 and FL8).

 For all trips that take place outside the "Anello" ring, or that cross through the ring, the typical regional mileage rate applies.

+Rolling stock

+Much of the service is operated by double-decker trainsets, usually operating in double formations.
+The fleet of convoys operating on the network is made up of 388 trains on the entire Lazio railway network, distinguished according to service needs: